-Mahachulalongkornrajavidyalaya University (MCU) has been privileged to witness and play a crucial role in developing and hosting successful UNDV celebrations from the beginning in 2004/2547.
-For this year, 2010/2553, the UNDV celebration has returned.
-As always, we are all very grateful to the Royal Thai Government for its constant support, and thank the Thai Sangha Council for its blessing, guidance and support.
-We are indebted, also, to the United Nations for recognizing the thrice-sacred Buddhist day.
+Mahachulalongkornrajavidyalaya University (MCU) has been privileged to witness and play a crucial role in developing and hosting successful UNDV celebrations from the beginning in 2004/2547 to 2011/2554 (except in 2008/2551 - the celebrations were held in Hanoi, Vietnam).
+As always, we are all very grateful to the Royal Thai Government for its constant support, and thank the Thai Supreme Sangha Council for its blessings, guidance and support.
+We are indebted, also, to the United Nations for recognizing the thrice-sacred Buddhist holy day.

-It has been 2553 years since the death of our Great Teacher, and we have gathered here from across the globe, from many nations, to again pay tribute to his birth, enlightenment, and death-occurring on the same day in different years.
+It has been 2554 years since the death of our Great Teacher, and we have gathered here from across the globe, from many nations, to again pay tribute to his birth, enlightenment, and death - occurring on the same day in different years.

 For the celebrations this year, the International Association of Buddhist Universities (IABU), created during the UNDV in 2007/2550 by the participating Buddhist higher institutions, plays an important role.
-The IABU Secretariat now, plays a major role in our celebrations, particularly in the academic programme of the conference.
+The IABU Secretariat now plays a major role in our celebrations, particularly in the academic program of the conference.